clownix/cloonix/xdoc/index.rst

 Each port of an item can have one (one only) connection represented with a line to a crossroad between **ports**.
-The crossroad is called **lan** within cloonix, this naming is not good since it is really a bridge (also called switch) : Each packet coming from a **port** goes to all the other ports connected by lines to the crossroad **lan**.
+The crossroad is called **lan** within cloonix, this naming is not good since it is really an openvswitch bridge (also called switch) : Each packet coming from a **port** goes to all the other ports connected by lines to the crossroad **lan**.

 The real world equivalent of a **port** is an hardware interface, for the line between the **port** and the **lan**, the hardware equivalent is an ethernet cable and the hardware equivalent of the **lan** is a switch that connects the layer 2 ethernet of the **ports**.
-The **lan** in cloonix is implemented with an openvswitch bridge.

 Here is the list of items, connectable to each-other through a **lan** ::

-  **xvm**: kvm driven virtual machine or zip container or cvm container.
+  **kvm**: kvm driven virtual machine using a qcow2 root file system disk file.
+  **zip**: crun driven container using a zip format root file system disk file.
+  **cvm**: crun driven container using a directory as root file system.
   **nat**: This nats the packets to reach the outside ethernet.
   **tap**: This is a tap interface giving cloonix an interface in the host.
   **c2c**: This connects one cloonix net to another cloonix net.
   **a2b**: This can act on packet transit, drops, shaping or delay.
   **phy**: This item represents the host's physical interfaces in cloonix.

-The user creates items, lans and lines between them, he can create a network of virtual machines.
+The user creates items, lans and cables between them, he can create a network of virtual machines.
 On the canvas he can visualize the resulting topology.

-The representation of a machine is a big circle for KVM, smaller for CNT, both have satellites on the periphery that are smaller circles with numbers.
+The representation of a machine is a big circle for KVM driven by qemu, a smaller circle for CNT, container driven by crun (zip or cvm).
+All the machine representations have satellites on the periphery that are smaller circles with numbers, those are ports, representation of ethernet interfaces.

 The small circles are the ports, they are green when spyable with wireshark and light blue when not spyable.
 They represent the ethernet interfaces.